 Like nori, it doesn't require cooking, and can be enjoyed as pieces or flakes sprinkled over meals as a salt replacement.
 Whole pieces can be soaked briefly, as the blades are fairly thin, and chopped into salads.
 Dulse and nori are both great tasting seaweeds for those who don't prefer stronger flavored variations.

-It is traditionally brewed as a broth to release its beneficial nutrients or can also be soaked and blended as irish moss gel and added to various foods and drinks as a nutritive thickening agent.
-It is a natural source of the polysaccharide carrageenan, which is different from carrageenan extract used extensively in the food industry as a gelling medium.
+It is traditionally brewed as a broth to release its beneficial nutrients or can also be soaked and blended as sea moss gel.
+This gel can then be added to various foods and drinks as a nutritive thickening agent.
+It is a natural source of the polysaccharide agar or carrageenan.
+This is different, however, from carrageenan extract used extensively in the food industry as a gelling medium.
+Learn more on our most recent sea moss benefits page.

 Bladderwrack is one of the most popular sea vegetables growing along the British Isles and has been used in that region of the world for centuries.
 This brown sea plant is rich in iodine and polysaccharide content such as alginate, fucoidan and fucoxanthin.